Applied Experience Guidelines & Policies

 Changes to Applied Experience due to COVID-19

-For academic year 2020-21, the School of Educational Studies has reduced the required total number of hours to 50.
+For 2020-2021 and 2021-2022 academic years, the School of Educational Studies is reducing the required total number of hours to 50.
 Please see chart below for Applied Experience credit breakdown:

 ||50 (reduced from 100)